shorebirdtech/docs/docs/guides/release/ios.md

 description: Release a Code Push App to the Apple App Store
 ---

-# Releasing a code push app to the Apple App Store
+# Releasing to the Apple App Store

 This guide walks through releasing a code push app to the Apple App Store and applying a patch to that release.